-Has anyone else ever been in this situation: For once, you are feeling so on top of things!
-You know what you are making for dinner, you actually have all the ingredients, and you start the prep in time to get dinner on the table before everyone melts down.
-As you are cruising along in chopping an onion, you suddenly feel a tug at your leg, or a voice calling for help on homework you thought had been completed, or two little voices from the other room escalating in anger and frustration, and all you can think is: “Really?!
-Now?!”
-Yup, the kids are underfoot and needing attention just when you need a few moments to get dinner going.
-It is enough to make even the sanest of parents lose their minds.
+Let me set the stage… You have a plan for dinner and, by some miracle, actually have all the ingredients.
+So, you start to prep your meal, feeling good because you’ll actually be able to get dinner on the table before everyone melts down.
+As you’re cruising along, chopping an onion, you suddenly feel a tug at your leg, or a voice calling for help on homework you thought had been completed, or two little voices from the other room escalating in anger and frustration.
+Yup, the kids are underfoot and needing attention just when you need a few free moments to get dinner going.

+This is an all-too-familiar scene for pretty much any parent.
+It is one that can cause even the sanest of parents to lose their minds as they try to balance it all.
 So what do you do?
 Do you let them fight it out and ignore the screams?
 Tell them to figure out their homework on their own?
-Shake your leg free of your toddler and tell them to find something else to do?
+Shake your leg free of your toddler and just keep chopping?
 Or do you drop everything and just suck it up knowing that dinner will be late getting on the table again?

 How to Cook with Kids Underfoot

 As a mom who spends a lot of time in the kitchen, the dilemma of how to cook with kids underfoot was a challenge that I had to figure out.
 Furthermore, along my parenting journey, I discovered that the appropriate response was dependent upon the ages of the kids who happened to be underfoot at the time.
 So, in an effort to help you to navigate these distracted waters, I pulled together my favorite tricks that helped me at each age and stage.
 I hope that they will help during your dinnertime scramble!

 I wore both of my sons in baby carriers while I cooked.
 Of course, you need to do this carefully so as to avoid burns and cuts (don’t, for instance, wear them while you drain a big pot of pasta water), but many cooking tasks can be accomplished while you wear them.